WindJammer6/13.-Common-Data-Structure-Implementations-Python/README.md

 This Hash Table implementation in Python handles collisions via Seperate Chaining.

-Here are the Instance Methods and functions available in the 'HashTable' classes:
+Here are the Instance Methods and functions available in the 'HashTable' class:
 + Under the "HashTable' class:
   + __init__ (Special Method)
   + get_hash (Instance Method)